-Continuing contracts are employment contracts that continue from year to year until the teacher resigns, retires, is terminated or is suspended.
-Such contracts may only be terminated for the reasons and under the conditions set forth in RC 3319.16 or suspended pursuant to RC 3319.16.
+Continuing contracts are employment contracts that continue from year to year until the teacher resigns, retires, is terminated or suspended.
+Such contracts only may be terminated for the reasons and under the conditions set forth in RC 3319.16 or suspended pursuant to RC 3319.16.